MirelaElla/socratic-chatbot/ANALYTICS_README.md

 #### 1. Authentication Fails
 - Ensure you have a valid user account in the system
-- Check that your role is set to 'admin' in the profiles table
+- Check that your role is set to 'admin' in the user_profiles table
 - Verify Supabase credentials are correct
 - Contact an existing admin to update your role if needed

 #### 2. No Data Displayed
-- Check if chat_history table has data
+- Check if chat_messages and chats tables have data
 - Verify database connection
 - Check for proper table permissions
+- Ensure analytics_function.sql has been run if using RPC queries

 #### 3. Charts Not Loading
 - Ensure plotly is installed correctly